Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 - For example, a guide to different kinds of decorative styles that are all represented in the Boho Homes online shop, but that speak to different people in different ways.

-You’ll likely get more engaged subscribers if you set up a story that is about mindset from the beginning, instead of going in with the “matter” — the actual paid purchase — straightaway.
+You’ll probably get more engaged subscribers if you set up a story that is about mindset from the beginning, instead of going in with the “matter” — the actual paid purchase — straightaway.

 The Welcome Email